 Unlike binge drinking, this type of drinking aims to win a competition or establish a time record.
 In most cases, speed drinkers will consume a light beer, typically a lager.
 They will also allow the beer to become warm or at least room temperature, making it lose carbonation and become easier to drink.

-Drinking has been documented in recorded history even to ancient civilizations.
+Drinking has been documented in recorded history even in ancient civilizations.
 Drinking customs may vary around the world, but drinking etiquette is present in most modern-day drinking cultures.
 However, you choose to observe these rules and guidelines; one thing is for sure.
 When done correctly and respectfully, drinking can be an enjoyable event that can be appreciated by all.